ssriram1978/Kubernetes_load_test_client/README.md

 	2. are observing that the thruput is not 100k because the host CPU for PUBLISHER and SUBSCRIBER pods is running hot (as seen on the above pics).
 This causes a lot of context switch to happen between the PODS and results in lesser thruput of messages at higher loads.

-	3. We can overcome this problem by re-architecting the PUBLISHER and SUBSCRIBER pods with more CPU and RAM but we don't have enough RAM and CPU available on the Basking Ridge MEC.
+	3. We can overcome this problem by re-architecting the PUBLISHER and SUBSCRIBER pods with more CPU and RAM but we don't have enough RAM and CPU available on the compute hardware.

 	4. Note that this result is obtained from one Kafka Broker.
 But, with proper clustering of KAFKA brokers, and with proper load distribution across KAFKA brokers, it is possible to achieve 100K messages per second thruput with single digit millisecond latency.